Woman dead, suspects at large after East Memphis shooting

-MEMPHIS, Tenn. — Police are searching for the individuals responsible for a deadly shooting in East Memphis overnight.
+MEMPHIS, Tenn. — Police are searching for the individuals responsible for a shooting in East Memphis that left a woman dead overnight.

+“I noticed the lights were in my window.
+So, I came to the front of the house and looked outside and was wondering what was going on out there,” said one anonymous neighbor.

-Officers responded to a shooting call in the 1200 block of Robin Hood Lane around 11:30 p.m.
-Tuesday and found a woman suffering from a gunshot wound.
+According to police, those lights were the result of a police response in the 1200 block of Robin Hood Lane around 11:30 p.m.
+Tuesday.
+On the scene they discovered a woman suffering from a gunshot wound.
 She was taken to St. Francis Hospital, where she died.

 Authorities said two suspects were seen fleeing the scene following the shooting.
 They drove away in a gray Dodge Avenger.